tdlam2310/systollic_array_4x4/README.md

 # 4×4 Systolic Array Accelerator

-In this project, I designed and verified a **4×4 systolic array accelerator** in SystemVerilog that performs matrix–matrix multiplication using **16-bit fixed-point arithmetic**.
+In this project, I designed and verified a **4×4 systolic array accelerator** in Verilog that performs matrix–matrix multiplication using **16-bit fixed-point arithmetic**.
 I also built the full system around the array, including memories, a controller, a testbench, and evaluated the design’s **power, performance, and area (PPA)**.
 ![drawing](arch.drawio.png)
 ---